bono-cms/docs/Modules/Block.md

 Block module
 ===========

 Sometimes you might have some small HTML block on your site, that you wanted to make editable.
 This module is specially designed for that.
-There's a pre-defined service, which is called `$block` and has only one method:
+There's a pre-defined service, which is called `$block` and has these methods:

 # render($class)

 That returns content of a block by its associated class name

+# getNameByClass($class)

+Returns block name by its associated class name.

 # Example